Future of I.T jobs

 This is where years and years of networking and CLI knowledge will come into play.
 The normal developer will either not have these skills nor will not be interested in obtaining these skills.
 It will be important to understand in depth, the knowledge of configuring Cisco devices.
 In order to survive as a network administrator and stand out it will be important to simply learn some coding.
 Sounds like hard work but it will be worth it in the end and allow for career longevity.

 If you haven’t noticed there is a major takeaway from the information I have covered in this blog post.
 With new technologies will come new challenges and the biggest challenge for I.T professionals is to recognise what skill sets will be worth gaining.
 By obtaining these skills and qualifications will result in new opportunities for system and network admins.
 The roles and responsibilities will naturally change and evolve around the new technologies and the businesses needs.
-Systems and Network admins are safe and will always be required as long as they adjust their skill sets in line with the new technologies that are being implemented.
+The future of I.T jobs nd the roles of Systems and Network admins are safe and will always be required as long as they adjust their skill sets in line with the new technologies that are being implemented.